m-haisham/novelsave/README.md

                        url

 positional arguments:
-  url                   novel url or identifier for downloading novels
+  url                   url of the specific novel

 optional arguments:
   -h, --help            show this help message and exit